“Help! How to get rid of condensation in my windows? There’s got to be a solution to this!”

-To really understand why condensation even happens in the first place, we need you to understand the entire anatomy of the modern double pan windows.
+To really understand why condensation even happens in the first place, we need you to understand the entire anatomy of the modern double-pane windows.

 Don’t worry it won’t be too difficult and we’ll not get too technical.
 By the end of this article, you’ll be able to do further research on your own and make the best decision for yourself rather than get talked into spending more money than you intended to.

-You can stop reading here and go get those windows to replace, but if you want to keep reading we’ll breakdown exactly what makes up your double pan windows, how the component works, Why condensation is a big deal, and how you can use this information to choose the right windows for you and how to make your windows last longer.
+You can stop reading here and go get those windows replaced, but if you want to keep reading we’ll break down exactly what makes up your double-pane windows, how the component works, Why condensation is a big deal, and how you can use this information to choose the right windows for you and how to make your windows last longer.

 Let’s dissect the window pane and tell you exactly the purpose of each component and why the windows must have these components to keep condensation (also known as chemical fogging) from happening.

 This is the windowpane facing the inside of your home.